 How to prevent your Mac from not shutting down

 If your Mac won’t shut down regularly, then it suggests there is a persistent problem.
 That problem could be with macOS, a particular app, or peripherals you have connected to your Mac.
-The key to preventing it happening is to identify the cause and deal with it.
+The key to preventing it from happening is to identify the cause and deal with it.
 Here are some solutions:

 1. Update your apps